squareops/road-to-devops/Level-2/M7-WebApp3Tier-MERN/L01-MERN.md

 ### STEP 13: Observability (Monitoring & Logging)

-Use can check Cloudwatch metrics for monitoring and log groups
+Use can check Cloudwatch metrics for monitoring and log groups for these AWS resources
 - ec2 nodes
 - application loadbalancer
-- endpoints monitoring

 ![](Images/d1.png)